Physics-50/Module-3/docs/weak2.md

 694| 	7
 719|	8

-Note: All of these measured come from submissions that look reasonable on their own.
+Note: All of these measured come from submissions that look reasonable.
 We are all using the same materials, so why don't our results agree?!?!

 This disagreement suggests there are important systematic effects in our measurement that we aren't accounting for. **For the next two weeks, we will be trying to identify sources of systematic error, and then either account for them or "randomize" them.**